 In 1950, he

-moved to Mirpurkhas at the behest of the Allama to get a
+moved to Mirpurkhas at the behest of the Allama to qualify for a

-degree of B.T.
-(Bachelor of Training) at the college there.
+B.T.
+(Bachelor of Training) degree at the college there.

-But since he had already gotten a BA degree, after a few
+But since he had already a BA degree, they disqualified him

 the Govt High School Mirpurkhas and other schools.

 completed his MA in Farsi from Sindh University and a second